AbcAeffchen/SepaDocumentor/README.md

 to create file routing slips and control lists as PDF file(s) while generating SEPA xml files.

 ## Requirements
-SepaDocumentor works with PHP 5.6, 7.0, 7.1, 7.2 and HHVM and requires mPDF 7.0.
+SepaDocumentor works with PHP 7.2, 7.3 and requires mPDF 7.0.
 It is an optional module of Sephpa >= 2.0 but you can also use it with other SEPA projects as well.

 ## Installation